 If you’re new here, you may want to subscribe to my RSS feed or follow me on Twitter.
-Thanks for visiting!This is a tutorial by Joshua Newnham, the founder of We Make Play, an independent studio crafting creative digital play for emerging platforms.
-Welcome back to our Intermediate Unity 3D for iOS tutorial series!
+Thanks for visiting!This is a post by special contributor Bogdan Vladu, an iOS application developer and aspiring game developer living in Bucharest, Romania.
+Welcome back to our Jetpack Joyride tutorial series!
 In this tutorial series, we are […]